From a kinetic equation to a diffusion under an anomalous scaling: Introduction

 Convergence of $(n\ln n)^{-1/2}S_{n\cdot}$ to a two-dimensional Wiener process is in the Skorokhod $J_1$-topology.
 Moreover, since the random times $T_n$ are sums of positive variables with finite expectation, one can prove, using the arguments in \cite{BB}, that $(n\ln n)^{-1/2}Y(n\cdot)$ converges to a two dimensional Wiener process in the uniform topology.

 Finally we show that the properly rescaled solution of the linear Boltzmann equation in dimension two converges to diffusion.
-The proof includes a result on the algebraic $L^2$-convergence rate of the semigroup (Section \ref{Sec:alg_conv}).
+The proof includes a result on the algebraic $L^2$-convergence rate of the semi-group (Section \ref{Sec:alg_conv}).
 The key point is the derivation of a Nash type inequality which provides an estimate for convergence rates slower than exponential (\cite{Li}, \cite{BZ}, \cite{RW}).
 The diffusion coefficient is given by an infrared regularization of the thermal conductivity obtained in \cite{BBO}, \cite{BOS}, with a proper renormalization (\ref{def:c}).

 Convergence of solutions of linear kinetic equations to a diffusion under an anomalous scaling was also proved by Mellet et al \cite{MMM}, using an analytical approach.
-We remark the fact that they assume a collision frequency streactly positive, while in our case it is zero in $k=0$.
+We remark that they assume a collision frequency strictly positive, while in our case it is zero in $k=0$.

 The case $d\geq 3$ can be easily treated with the same strategy.
 In particular the rescaled solution of the Boltzmann equation converges to a diffusion equation, with a diffusion coefficient given by the thermal conductivity obtained in \cite{BBO}, \cite{BOS}.